-A dean must leave the day-to-day operation of the academic units to those who are selected to carry out that task.
+A dean1 must leave the day-to-day operation of the academic units to those who are selected to carry out that task.
 Instead, the dean needs to focus on issues that cross unit boundaries, assist those units in reaching their full potential, promote and develop the unit, and facilitating issues external to the unit.
 These tasks cannot be done in isolation.
-An effective management team and support of the faculty are critical to the organization and thus the dean’s success.
+An effective management team and the support of the faculty are critical to the organization and thus the dean’s success.
 To be a success, I believe a dean must engage in the following actions.

 Create an inclusive, supportive, collaborative, and an entrepreneurial climate.